amanali1896/Deployment-of-Smart-Contracts-on-Amancoin/README.md

     Add ten dollars i.e the amount of amancoins you need to buy. click on write -> generate transaction -> Yes.
 I'm Sure!
 Make the transaction.
     ( refer demo folder image 19).
+19) Observe the changes in Ganache.(refer demo folder images 20 and 21).